rabobank/npsb/README.md

 Describe the instance create parameters and the bind parameters here.

 Instance create parameters:
-* **type** - This can be either "source" or "target", indicating the "direction" of the policy.
+* **type** - This can be either "source" or "destination", indicating the "direction" of the policy.
 This is a required parameter.
 * **name** - The logical name to assign to the instance, only applicable for source instance.
-This name can be queried later to get a list of all source policies that can be used by type=target instances.
+This name can be queried later to get a list of all source policies that can be used by type=destination instances.
 This is a required parameter for type=source instances.
 * **description** - The description of the instance, only applicable for source instances.
-This description can be queried later to get a list of all source policies that can be used by type=target instances.
+This description can be queried later to get a list of all source policies that can be used by type=destination instances.
 This is a required parameter for type=source instances.
 * **scope** - Can be either local or global.
 Local scope means only visible to the org/space where the policy is created, global means visible to all orgs/spaces.
 This is a required parameter for type=source instances.
-* **source** - The name of the source service instance that should be linked to this instance, only applicable for target instances.
+* **source** - The name of the source service instance that should be linked to this instance, only applicable for destination instances.
 This is a required parameter.
-This is a required parameter for type=target instances.
+This is a required parameter for type=destination instances.

 Instance bind parameters:
 * **port** - The port to use for the network policy (i.e. the port the application listens on).
-This is a optional parameter for type=target, default is 8080.
+This is a optional parameter for type=destination, default is 8080.

 ## Deploying/installing the broker